-To help you understand how visitors are interacting with your website, Hotjar records visitors sessions.
-When you are actively recording visitors, the Hotjar script initiates a websocket connection which sends the following information to the Hotjar servers:
+To help you understand how visitors are interacting with your website, Hotjar records visitor sessions.
+When you are actively Recording visitors, the Hotjar script initiates a websocket connection which sends the following information to the Hotjar servers:

 - HTML changes that happen while your visitor uses your pages

 - Mouse clicks

 - Browser viewport size changes

 Each event tracked is saved in our cloud database using a time stamp which is later used to replay back the events in sequential order.
 The Hotjar Tracking Code will track your visitor as they visit different pages using a first-party cookie, enabling you to playback the entire session in a single Recording.